girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Multi Page React App.md

 Example 7: Implementing Programmatic Navigation

 ## Benefits of the multi page react app ?

+- In Multi Page React App,we can render different views where each page is different for every route.
+-

 also give some theory explanation with code any addons from your side (in-depth of the topic) .